-Based on the global trend of decarbonisation, international and European law have always had great influence on German climate protection regulations.
-So far different environmental laws have identified climate protection as one of their objectives and either aim to reduce greenhouse gas emissions, improve energy efficiency or promote renewable energies to facilitate and protect that objective.
-Recently, however, political declarations have more and more been transposed into specific climate protection legislation, which is paving the way for an independent discipline of climate protection law.
+On the basis of the global trend of decarbonisation, international and European law have always had great influence on German climate protection regulations.
+To date, different environmental laws have identified climate protection as one of their objectives and either aim to reduce GHG emissions, improve energy efficiency or promote renewable energies to facilitate and protect that objective.
+More recently, however, climate protection has been at the core of more dedicated legislative action paving the way for an independent discipline of climate protection law.

-The German commitment to reduce greenhouse gas emissions by 55 per cent compared to 1990 by 2030 and by 80 to 95 per cent by 2050 dates back to 2010.
-In 2016 the German federal government then adopted the Climate Action Plan 2050, a longterm climate protection strategy which defines a number of key areas for specific action (i.e., energy, building, transport, trade and industry, and agriculture and forestry) with both guiding principles until 2050 and milestones and targets for 2030.
-The climate protection programme 2030 of 8 October 2019 specifies in more detail how these aims shall be achieved.
-On 15 November 2019 the German parliament adopted the KSG and ancillary climate protection legislation, which shall contribute to achieve the national climate protection goals.
-This new legislation applies alongside the existing environmental legislation also aiming at climate protection in their respective areas of law.
+In 2010, the German government's initial commitment was to reduce GHG emissions by 55 per cent compared to 1990 by 2030 and by 80–95 per cent by 2050.
+In 2016, the German federal government adopted the Climate Action Plan 2050, which is a long-term climate protection strategy that defines a number of key areas for specific action (i.e., energy, building, transport, trade and industry, and agriculture and forestry) with both guiding principles until 2050 and milestones and targets for 2030.

 ii Greenhouse gas emission allowance trading systems

-Under the existing THEG, an installation emitting greenhouse gases from activities listed in Annex 1 TEHG requires a greenhouse gas emissions permit.
+Under the existing THEG, an installation that emits GHGs from activities listed in Annex 1 TEHG requires a GHG emissions permit.
 If a permit in terms of the BImSchG has been issued prior to 1 January 2013, this permit also constitutes the required emission permit.
 Otherwise, a separate emissions permit is required.

-Operators of emitting installations must cover their actual greenhouse gas emissions by emissions certificates.
+Operators of emitting installations must cover their actual GHG emissions by emissions certificates.
 These allowances are issued as tradable rights so that the beneficiary may either sell surplus allowances or obtain additional allowances if required.
-Compared to the previous two trading periods the general national cap for emission allowances as well as the number of emission allowances allocated to the operators free of charge has been reduced; the number of auctioned allowances has generally increased.
+Compared to the previous two trading periods, the general national cap for emission allowances, as well as the number of emission allowances allocated to the operators free of charge, has been reduced; the number of auctioned allowances has generally increased.
 In the energy sector, all allowances have been auctioned since 2013.
-Despite this continuous reduction, the market has shown a surplus of certificates in recent years.

 In January 2019, the TEHG was revised to meet the requirements of the EU Emissions Trading Directive for the fourth emissions trading period from 2021 to 2030.
-The overall number of emission allowances will further decline at an annual rate of 2.2 per cent from 2021 onwards, compared to 1.74 per cent currently.
+The overall number of emission allowances will further decline at an annual rate of 2.2 per cent from 2021 onwards, compared with 1.74 per cent in the third trading period.
 In addition, the EU market stability reserve accelerates the reduction of surplus certificates.